mlf-core/mlf-core/docs/contributing.rst

 1. The pull request should include tests.
 2. | If the pull request adds functionality, the docs should be updated.
    | Put your new functionality into a function with a docstring, and add the feature to the list in README.rst, if it is a major feature.
-3. The pull request should work for Python 3.7+ and for PyPy.
+3. The pull request should work for Python 3.7+.
 Check your pull request on Github and verify that all checks and GitHub workflows are passing!
-4. Please update the :ref:`changelog_f`.